smit5490/sparkify-customer-retention/README.md

 ![readme_banner](./images/readme_banner.png)

 ## Project Overview
-One major challenge of a subscription-based service is retaining customers.
+One major challenge in running a subscription-based service is retaining customers.
 A fictitious digital music company, Sparkify, wants to implement a customer retention strategy to reduce churn.
 Customers use their platform to stream music using either a free or paid subscription.
-Their data engineering team has set-up user monitoring logs that tracks how customers interact with their platform.
-Every time a new song plays, a customer clicks the web page, or thumbs-up a song, etc., a log entry is created.
+Their data engineering team has set-up user monitoring logs that track how customers interact with their platform.
+Every time a new song plays, a customer clicks a link, thumbs-up a song, etc., a log entry is created.

 ### Problem Statement
-Sparkify would like to use their customer logs to model customer behavior and determine which active customer have a high likelihood of churn (e.g. cancelling their account).
+Sparkify would like to use their customer log data to model customer behavior and determine which active customers have a high likelihood of churn (e.g. account cancellation).
 Furthermore, the business would like to understand what customer usage patterns contribute most to their elevated level of risk.
 All of this should be displayed in an easy to use web application.

 ### Metrics
-The model with the highest F1-score and average precision on the test will be selected and used as a basis to predict customer churn and as an input to calculate SHAP values for each customer.
+The model with the highest F1-score and average precision on the test set will be selected and used as a basis to predict customer churn and as an input to calculate SHAP values for each customer.
 The decision to focus on precision is due to the moderate class imbalance in the target feature.
-The prediction combined with the model explainability provided by SHAP will give the business insight into what is driving the model's predictions.
+The prediction combined with model explainability via SHAP will give the business insight into what is driving predictions.

 ## Set-Up & Installation